 Your employer cannot ask you or force you to opt out.

-If you are asked or forced to opt out you can tell The Pensions Regulator - see www.thepensionsregulator.gov.uk.
+If you are asked or forced to opt out, you can tell The Pensions Regulator - see www.thepensionsregulator.gov.uk.

-If you change your mind you may be able to opt back in - write to your employer if you want to do this.
+If you change your mind, you may be able to opt back in - write to your employer if you want to do this.

-If you stay opted out your employer will normally put you back into pension saving in around 3 years.
+If you stay opted out of the scheme, your employer will normally put you back into pension saving in around three years.

-If you change job your new employer will normally put you back into pension saving straight away.
+If you change your job, your new employer will normally put you back into pension saving straight away.

-If you have another job your other employer might also put you into pension saving, now or in the future.
-This notice only opts you out of pension saving with the employer you name above.
-A separate notice must be filled out and given to any other employer you work for if you wish to opt out of that pension saving as well.
+If you have another job, your other employer might also put you into pension saving, now or in the future.
+This notice only allows you to opt out of pension saving with the employer you name in the notice.
+A separate notice must be filled out and given to any other employer you work for, if you wish to opt out of that employer’s pension saving as well.

-It should be noted that the relevant legislation also prescribes that:
+You should note that the relevant legislation also prescribes that:

-in the ‘automatic enrolment opt out’ window, the opt out form can only be obtained from the Pensions Section of the Pension Fund administering authority, although they can make this available on their website for downloading.
-If the opt out form is to be made available on their website then it will be necessary, given that the administering authority will also be an employing authority, to make it clear that the Pension Section’s part of the website (or the part of the website on which the opt out form resides) is provided by the authority in its role as the administering authority, and not in its role as an employing authority.
-This is because unless an occupational pension scheme, within its trust instrument, expressly delegates its pensions administration function to the employer (which the LGPS does not) the employer is not legally allowed to issue the opt out form to a person seeking to opt out in the ‘automatic enrolment opt out’ window.
-This also means that an employer is not permitted to download an opt out form on behalf of the scheme member from the website of the Pension Section of the Pension Fund administering authority and hand this to the scheme member.
+a member can only get the opt out form from the Pensions Section of the appropriate administering authority

+the administering authority can make the form available for downloading from their website.
+The authority must make it clear that it is providing the Pension Section’s part of the website (or the part of the website on which the opt out form is published) in its role as the administering authority, and not in its role as an employing authority.
+This is because a LGPS employer is not legally allowed to issue the opt out form to a person seeking to opt out.
+An employer is also not permitted to download an opt out form from the administering authority’s website on behalf of the Scheme member and hand it to the Scheme member.

-the opt out form can only be completed and signed by the scheme member or, where the notice is in an electronic format, it must include a statement confirming that the scheme member personally submitted the form.
+the opt out form can only be completed and signed by the Scheme member or, where the notice is in an electronic format, it must include a statement confirming that the scheme member personally submitted the form.

-The following sample opt out form has been designed to meet the requirements prescribed above and to enable the potential optant out to be aware of the benefits they would be giving up.
-The information that the Occupational and Personal Pension Schemes (Automatic Enrolment) Regulations 2010 [SI 2010/772], as amended, state must be included in an opt out form is indicated in blue.
-Pension Fund administering authorities may, of course, choose to design their own opting out forms (provided they comply with the requirements of the Occupational and Personal Pension Schemes (Automatic Enrolment) Regulations 2010 [SI 2010/772], as amended.
+We have designed the sample opt out form that follows to meet the requirements prescribed above.
+The sample form also includes information for the potential optant out about the benefits they would be giving up.

+Administering authorities may choose to design their own opting out forms, which must comply with the requirements of the Occupational and Personal Pension Schemes (Automatic Enrolment) Regulations 2010 [SI 2010/772], as amended.
+Information that must be included in an opt out form to comply with those regulations is shown in blue in the sample form.
+The purpose of this is to help administering authorities produce a compliant form.

+Text in red indicates where the pension administrator should enter details specific to their opt out process.
+This colour-coding should be removed from the final version of the form.